grandady/salesdata_Exploration/README.md

 - Data Visualization in Tableau: Creating intuitive visualizations and dashboards to represent findings and facilitate data-driven decision-making.

   ## Data Exploration

+  Upon careful examination, this dataset comprises 2,823 rows and 24 columns of records.

   ### Column Dictionary